infotexture/ot-mkdocs-demo/docs/topics/html-customization-plugin-javascript.md

       </target>
     </project>
     ```

+    **Note:** When defining the path to the footer file from the Ant script, use the plug-in directory property with the plugin-id as shown in the example above: `${dita.plugin.plugin-id.dir}`.

 **Tip:** The files for this sample plug-in are included in the DITA-OT installation directory under docsrc/samples/plugins/com.example.html5-javascript/ and on [GitHub](https://github.com/dita-ot/docs/tree/develop/samples/plugins/com.example.html5-javascript).